nicro296/sv-deck-categorize-approach/README.md

 Accuracy is likely to be affected by the existence of similar deck types, the timing of the list transition, and the number of sample decks available.
 <br>
 The threshold of the current method is in the range of 0.7 to 0.8, and the classification of Vol. 4 using JCG 23rd Vol. 1 and Vol. 3 as sample decks showed that out of 916 decks, 81 were unclassified (threshold 0.8) and 33 (threshold 0.7) were unclassified.
-The only misclassification was that 3 decks without Bellerophon were classified as Recovery B when the threshold was 0.7 (they were still unclassified in Vols.
-1 and 3).
+The only misclassification was that 3 decks without Bellerophon were classified as Recovery B when the threshold was 0.7 (they were still unclassified in Vol.1 and Vol.3).
 <br>
 The lack of similar deck types compared to the previous period (puppet Nm, resonance Nm, resonance puppet Nm in the previous period) seems not to be a major problem even if the threshold is lower.
 <br>
 However, lowering the threshold means that similar deck types are more likely to emerge, which means more focus on categorization by element, so it is necessary to consider the purpose of this approach.